StackVista/stackstate-docs/configure/security/set_up_a_security_backend_for_windows.md

 To do so, follow steps below:

 1. Remove `stsagentuser` from the `Local Policies/User Rights Assignement/Deny Log on locally` list in the `Local Security Policy`.
-2. Set a new password for `stsagenuser` \(as the one generated during install is not saved anywhere\).
+2. Set a new password for `stsagenuser` \(as the one generated during install isn't saved anywhere\).
 In Powershell, run:

    ```text
       $user = [ADSI]"WinNT://./stsagentuser";